44 Best Online Proofreading Jobs To Make Money

 You usually think of using LinkedIn for career types of jobs, not work-from-home proofreading gigs but don’t count it out.

-There are a lot of proofreading jobs available on LinkedIn so I recommend creating a profile and start applying for proofreading job listings to see if you can land one!
+There are a lot of proofreading jobs for beginners available on LinkedIn so I recommend creating a profile and start applying for proofreading job listings to see if you can land one!

-Another platform that you can check out to land proofreading jobs is Clickworker.
+Another platform that you can check out to land proofreading jobs for beginners is Clickworker.

 However, Clickworker focuses on micro-tasks so you will not make a lot of money with this platform as you would with other platforms.